top of page

 Looking good!

 Final touches… hmmm.
-Well, the turbo compressor wheel is a must and I think we need to name the wreath.
+Well, the turbo compressor wheel (affiliate link) is a must and I think we need to name the wreath.
 Let's keep the snowflake theme going and laser engrave some snowflakes.
-The clear acrylic disappeared into the wreath, so the snowflakes were scuffed with 800 grit sandpaper and the etching was filled with copper paint to help it “pop” more.
+The clear acrylic (affiliate link) disappeared into the wreath, so the snowflakes were scuffed with 800 grit sandpaper and the etching was filled with copper paint to help it “pop” more.

 Alright, Good?